Xithrius/Xythrion-legacy/README.md

 ## v0.00.001, pushed
 ### Main changes:
-* Bot has been renamed to "Rehasher", from whatever it was before
+* Bot has been renamed to "SoftBot", from whatever it was before
 * All other bots that I own have been either deleted completely from existance or parts have been removed from them and were put into this one.
 ### Modifications:
 * Everything, literally.